Greg Morris (Canadian football)

-Greg Morris (born March 4, 1992) is a professional Canadian football running back who is currently a free agent.
-He most recently played for the Ottawa Redblacks of the Canadian Football League (CFL).
+Greg Morris (born March 4, 1992) is a Canadian former professional football running back who played in the Canadian Football League (CFL).
 He played college football at New Mexico Military Institute.
 He also played junior football for the Westshore Rebels of the Canadian Junior Football League (CJFL).

-Early years
+Early life

 Morris participated in basketball, track and football at Donald A Wilson Secondary School in Whitby, Ontario.
 He played running back and linebacker on the football team.
 He was named the school's senior athlete of the year.

 Junior football career

 Morris played for the Westshore Rebels of the Canadian Junior Football League from 2011 to 2012.
 He earned B.C.
 Football Conference rookie of the year honors in 2011 after rushing for 1,064 yards and eight touchdowns.
 He set the single-game CJFL rushing record when he ran for 405 yards and four touchdowns on 24 attempts in an October 2012 game against Kamloops.
 Morris finished the 2012 season with a B.C.
 Football Conference-leading 1,496 rushing yards and garnered CJFL All-Canadian recognition.
 He earned Outstanding Offensive Back and B.C.
 Football Conference All-Star honors in 2012 as well.